nahuelsanchez/pale-ghost/README.md

 What the Pale Ghost theme does have is a `beautify.css` file that highlights the main elements in the markup for a more easy coding.
 Keep this in the `head.hbs` file if you don not want to see a mess when loading the theme in your browser.

+Also, you can find a `ghost.css` file which includes some mandatory CSS class for the GScan validation to pass.

 ### AMP ready

 With some specific AMP modifications separated into specific `.hbs` files for easy maintenance.